Chair of Fellowships

-Joan Branham is Professor of Art History and Chair of the Department of Art and Art History at Providence College where she teaches courses in late-antique and medieval art and architectural history.
+Joan Branham is Professor of Art History and Associate Dean of Arts and Sciences at Providence College where she teaches courses in late-antique and medieval art and architectural history.
 She has been an invited visiting professor at Harvard University and Brown University, and currently serves as Chair of Fellowships for the W.F.
 Albright Institute of Archaeological Research in Jerusalem.

 Academic Positions and Awards: